Grilled cheese

-A grilled cheese, toasted cheese sandwich, cheese toastie (UK) or jaffle (AU) is a hot cheese sandwich typically prepared by placing cheese between slices of bread and cooking with butter or mayonnaise on a frying pan, griddle, or sandwich toaster, until the bread browns and the cheese melts.
+A grilled cheese, toasted cheese sandwich, cheese toastie (UK) or cheese jaffle (AU) is a hot cheese sandwich typically prepared by placing cheese between slices of bread and cooking with butter or mayonnaise on a frying pan, griddle, or pie iron, until the bread browns and the cheese melts.
 Despite its name, it is rarely prepared through grilling.

 History

 The 1861 English recipe book Mrs. Beeton's Book of Household Management includes a recipe for placing sandwiches of brown bread and butter with 1/2 in slices of "a nice fat Cheshire or any good rich cheese" into an oven, and serving when the bread becomes toasted.

-The cheese dream, an open-faced grilled cheese sandwich, became popular in the United States during the Great Depression.
-Cookbooks produced by the U.S. federal government describe U.S. Navy cooks broiling "American cheese filling sandwiches" during World War II.
+The cheese dream, an open-faced grilled cheese sandwich (a close variation of cheese on toast), became popular in the United States during the Great Depression.
+Cookbooks produced by the U.S. federal government describe U.S. Navy cooks grilling "American cheese filling sandwiches" during World War II.